 What are the advantages of the concurrent enrollment program?

-Students can earn a bachelor’s degree from Texas State University without leaving their community college.
-Students will also save thousands in overall tuition while still benefitting from all the perks of being a TXST student and receiving full support from both schools to keep them on the right track.
+Students can earn a bachelor’s degree from Texas State University without leaving their local college.
+Students receive cost-saving opportunity through partner college rates while still benefitting from all the perks of being a TXST student and receiving full support from both schools to keep them on the right track.

 -